The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Examples and numerical experiments

 So the mean $\mu(t)$ of $X_t$ is

 and the covariance matrix $\Sigma(t)$ is

 with matrix inverse (when $t>0$):

-According to Corollary \ref{linearMPTP} we know that, the most probable transition path of system \eqref{2dOU} solves the following system of first-order ODEs:
+According to Corollary \ref{linearMPTP}, we know that the most probable transition path $\psi^* = (\psi^{*1}, \psi^{*2})^T$ of system \eqref{2dOU} solves the following system of first-order ODEs:

+Note that the first-order ODE system \eqref{2dOUMPTP} is still coupled while the Euler--Lagrange equation \eqref{2dOUEL} is already decoupled.

-Figure \ref{2dOUfigure} shows the numerical solutions of the Euler-Lagrange equation \eqref{2dOUEL} and the first-order ODE system \eqref{2dOUMPTP}, with different initial or boundary values and different transition times, by using shooting method and forward Euler scheme respectively.
-In this case, since the Euler-Lagrange equation is already decoupled while the first-order ODE system is still coupled, it is hard to say which one is more efficient.
-But anyway, they still fit each other quite well.
-This shows the validity of our method.
+Figure \ref{2dOUfigure} shows the numerical solutions of the Euler--Lagrange equation \eqref{2dOUEL} and the first-order ODE system \eqref{2dOUMPTP} with different transition times, by using the shooting method and forward Euler scheme respectively.
+They fit each other quite well.
+This verifies the validity of our results for the 2-d system \eqref{2dOU}.

 \end{example}